 The Murray Mafia

 The Murray Family may sound like an adorable folk band or murderous Californian cult, but it is not.
 Instead Andy, Judy and Jamie, who came out of a small town, have taken over British Tennis and are now setting their sights high, infiltrating all areas of the game.
-Andy Murray could make it another major in Australia this month and with a child on the way, the family is only getting bigger.
+Andy Murray could make it another major in Australia this month as one of the favourites and with a child on the way, the family is only getting bigger.
 Much like the Cosa Nostra in their quest for expansion of the New World, the Murray’s are taking over Tennis, and it seems they are profiting hugely from their ‘raqueteering’.

 Don’t Hate the Players

 On the playing side, the Murray’s have two world beating foot-soldiers.
 Andy was always going to be the star child once he left for Barcelona as a teenager.
 He grew up there playing Djokovic and Nadal, which gave him the schooling he needed to get to where he is today.
 And today is certainly looking good – two Olympic medals, one US Open, a Davis Cup and the Wimbledon win.
 It has not been an easy ride however, there have been plenty of losing battles too.
 Being a runner-up of 5 majors, Andy has experienced plenty of trials, but it is always about how you react.
 Murray has become a record breaker in British Tennis and given hope to a nation who have lived in the shadow of almost-man Tim Henman for too long.